Symptoms Of A Bad Starter Solenoid

 Starter solenoid for car on gray background.
 Auto parts

 Simply put, a car’s starting solenoid is a device that relays power from the battery to the starter motor.
-For more particulars on the exact process, read on.
+For more information on the exact process, read on.
 Otherwise, skip to the next section to learn where the solenoid is located.

 Want to see a visual illustration?
 Don’t forget to watch the video below from TecknoMechanics: